 Bargain for souvenirs and trekking services but respect posted prices in restaurants and lodges.
 Ask around to establish a fair price: paying too much adds to inflation and paying too little denies the merchant of a fair return.

-- To show appreciation and respect, use two hands rather than one when giving or receiving something, even money.
+- To show appreciation and respect, use both hands rather than one when giving or receiving something, even money.

-- Remember not to point with a single finger but use a flat extended hand especially to indicate a sacred object or place.
+- Remember not to point on anyone or anything but use a flat extended hand especially to indicate a sacred object or place.

-- Among Hindus, avoid touching women and holy men the traditional palms-together "Namaste" greeting is preferable.
+- Among Hindus, avoid touching women and holy men but the traditional palms-together "Namaste" greeting is preferable.

-- Don't eat with your left hand and nor eat beef among Hindus.
+- Don't eat with your left hand (unless you are left handed).

 - Try not to step over or point your feet at another person, a sacred place or a hearth.